Yawning Man: History

-In 2007, Yawning Man was to release a collection of past material on a double CD known as The Birth of Sol Music.
-It was to be a collection of 30 older songs from the late '80s with an extensive booklet including information about the band and the whole Palm Desert connection.
+In 2007, Yawning Man was to release a collection of past material on a double album known as The Birth of Sol Music.
+The album would include 30 older songs from the late 1980s with an extensive booklet including information about the band and the whole Palm Desert connection.
 According to band member Gary Arce, this release has been postponed indefinitely.
 In 2009, The Birth of Sol Music (The Demo Tapes) was released on iTunes as a two-disc set containing 24 songs.

 In 2007, an LP called Vista Point, a combination of the Rock Formations and Pot Head releases, was released.
 In 2009, members of Yawning Man collaborated with British band Sons of Alpha Centauri to release the album Ceremony to the Sunset under the band name Yawning Sons.
 The album was well received by music critics, with Echoes and Dust labelling it a "classic".
-In 2021, the second Yaning Sons album, Sky Island, was released.
+In 2021, the second Yawning Sons album, Sky Island, was released.

 In 2010, Yawning Man released their second studio album Nomadic Pursuits under the imprint of Cobraside Records.
 Its cover art was composed and delivered by Hernández.
 Following the release of the album, the band embarked on a tour across Europe with Bill Stinson and Billy Cordell replacing Hernández and Mario Lalli as touring members respectively.
 The Nomadic Pursuits tour concluded with a headline show at the DesertFest in London and Berlin in April 2013 with Yawning Sons and Fatso Jetson.
 The band then self-released a dedicated tour vinyl with Fatso Jetson.

-In August 2014, Yawning Man returned to Europe with Arce, Mario Lalli and Stinson for a tour that ran from August 29 to September 7, after which they undertook the Legends of the Desert Tour with Fatso Jetson from February 2 to 28, 2015.
+In August 2014, Yawning Man returned to Europe with Arce, Mario Lalli, and Stinson for a tour that ran from August 29 to September 7, after which they undertook the Legends of the Desert Tour with Fatso Jetson from February 2 to 28, 2015.

 In 2016, Yawning Man released their third studio album Historical Graffiti, which marked the first studio recordings to feature Stinson on drums.
 The album also featured Adolfo Trepiana on bandoneon, Sara Ryan on violin and Malene Arce on mellotron, and it was recorded by Leonardo Checchia at Ion Studios in Buenos Aires, Argentina while the band were on tour.
 The first vinyl pressings were released by Lay Bare Records and later re-released by Cobraside Records.
 In 2017, Yawning Man went on their first ever tour of the United States and Canada to support the album's release.